antoine3000/dok-antoine/content/finalproject/2020-06-30-applications-implications/_index.md

 For this weeks's assignement, we were asked to answer a series of questions about our final project.
 I don't really know where I'm going with my project but I guess that's the point of this week: write some very practical facts and see where my main idea goes, and how far I can define it.
 Let's do that.

-My final project is (hopefully) one of the first step towards something I would like to explore: communication between plants and how they react to their environment, to their peers, to us.
+My final project is (hopefully) one of the firfist step towards something I would like to explore: communication between plants and how they react to their environment, to their peers, to us.

 My background isn't in sciences but in art.
 I don't know much on what's happening underground where the roots of the plants are but I'm super curious about it and I would like to invite more people to take a closer look, to take more interest in this absolutely incredible ecosystem in which we all live.